jaantollander/masters-thesis/content/40_results.md

 The MDT figures show that only one or two of four MDTs are usually actively handling operations.
 On the contrary, all 24 OSTs handle operations.
 The interesting features in the figures are the variation of rates across time and between targets.
-For example, significant differences between the rates of two OSTs indicate that the load is not balanced.
+For example, significant differences between the rates of two OSTs indicate an unbalanced load.
 A problematic I/O pattern or insufficient file striping might cause the imbalance.
 File striping means Lustre segments the file data into multiple OSTs instead of storing all the data in a single OST.
 Please note that we use a logarithmic scale due to large variations in the magnitude of the rates.